Fairness in Information Access Systems: Mitigation Methods

-\cite{Kamiran2012-lu} propose four different methods for de-biasing data.
-First, suppressing sensitive attributes or attributes correlated to the sensitive attributes can reduce discrimination in downstream tasks in some cases.
-The second is ``massaging'' the data set by altering class labels from negative to positive for sensitive groups and vice versa until discrimination is minimized, extending another technique by \citet{Kamiran2009-fk}.
-Third, re-weighting the data by carefully assigning weights to certain inputs to reduce discrimination.
-Finally, stratified sampling strategies to repeat or skip samples to reduce discrimination selectively.
+\begin{itemize} \item Suppressing sensitive attributes or attributes correlated to the sensitive attributes; this can reduce discrimination in downstream tasks in some cases. \item ``Massaging'' the data by altering class labels from negative to positive for sensitive groups and vice versa until discrimination is minimized; this extends another technique by \citet{Kamiran2009-fk}. \item Re-weighting the data by carefully assigning weights to certain inputs to reduce discrimination. \item Stratified sampling strategies to repeat or skip samples to reduce discrimination selectively. \end{itemize}

 \citet{Feldman2015-ra} propose a repair procedure for data sets by altering observed features ($\IinX$) in the data set to eliminate their utility for predicting sensitive attributes ($\IinG$).
 This is a purely correlational or predictive approach, that removes any correlation between sensitive and insensitive attributes regardless of potential causal connections.